Residential Learning Communities

 FIRST COMMUNITY (Freshmen in Residence Succeeding Together)

 FIRST is a comprehensive residential and academic experience designed to increase student success for first year SE students!
 FIRST students will have the opportunity to live and learn in a supportive environment, sharing similar class schedules with other members of the FIRST Year program.
 Elements of the program may include: community living with other FIRST students; Faculty/Administrator in residence, in-hall Mentor, in-hall advising, tutoring and other support services; clustered classes (with other participants of the FIRST program, some classes may be held in the residence hall), activities designed to support & enhance community development, personal growth & development and academic success.
 Students who are interested in this program MUST enroll in the FIRST courses with the Academic Advisement and Outreach Center (580-745-2370) and must apply for Student Support Services.
-The FIRST community is housed in North Hall.
-10.
+The FIRST Community is housed in North Hall, along with other Freshmen Year programs including Freshmen PLC and Freshmen Honors and is traditionally housed o the 2nd floor.

 FRESHMEN HONORS COMMUNITY